-- 2. You should not take an antibiotic unless it has been prescribed specifically for you and you should use it only to treat the infection for which it was prescribed. - 3.
-You should not take antibiotics that have been prescribed for other people even if they had an infection that was similar to yours. - 4.
-You should not give antibiotics that were prescribed for you to other people. - 5.
-If you have any antibiotic left over when you have taken the course as directed by your doctor you should take the remainder to a pharmacy for appropriate disposal.
+- 1. It is very important that you take the antibiotic at the right dose, at the right times and for the right number of days.
+Check with your doctor or pharmacist if you are not sure. - 2.
+Do not take an antibiotic unless it has been prescribed specifically for you and only for the infection it was prescribed. - 3.
+Do not take antibiotics that have been prescribed for other people even if they had an infection that was similar to yours. - 4.
+Do not give antibiotics prescribed for you to other people. - 5.
+If you have any antibiotic left over when you have taken the course as prescribed you should take the remainder to a pharmacy for appropriate disposal.